Detailed package

 £125

-Core blood panel covering cholesterol, diabetes, liver and kidney function and iron-related markers, plus body composition and lifestyle review.
+Comprehensive blood panel covering cholesterol, HbA1c, liver, kidney and full iron studies, with body composition and lifestyle review.

 View Essential